codesilva/codesilva.github.io/_drafts/mcp-ai-agents-lingua-franca-one-year.md

 - `asana_create_project`: Create new projects
 - `asana_create_task`: Add comments to tasks

-Each tool includes a name, description, and parameters—enabling the LLM to determine when and how to invoke it.
+Each tool includes a name, description, and parameters, enabling the LLM to determine when and how to invoke it.

 #### MCP Client